Everything you need to know...

 Equipment and facilities

-On this course you will have access to
+On this course you’ll work with and have access to:

 - modern software IDEs including Visual Studio

 - industry-standard software

 We’ve invested over £100m in new facilities to help you study how and when you want.
 This means 24-hour libraries and study spaces designed by our students.